zolutal/zolutal.github.io/_posts/2023-12-27-understanding-paging.md

        56        48        40        32        24        16         8         0
 ```

-As you can see the diagram below for the PUD is very similar to the one for the PGD, the only difference is the introduction of the 'Page Size' bit.
+As you can see the diagram above for the PUD is very similar to the one for the PGD, the only difference is the introduction of the 'Page Size' bit.
 The Page Size bit being set changes how we need to interpret a PUD entry quite a lot.
 For this diagram we are assuming it is unset, which is the most common case.

 ### PMD